Main Hikes Map Virginia Hiking Books Manassas Bull Run

 From:

 The House Mountain hike near Lexington Virginia is really two out-and-back hikes in one.
-Big House Mountain, with great views to the west, and Little House Mountain, with its punishing direct climb to the ridge, and spectacular views of the Shenandoah Valley to the northeast.
+Big House Mountain, with great views to the west from Goat Point Overlook, and Little House Mountain, with its spectacular views of the Shenandoah Valley to the northeast.
+Goat Point was named for a local goat that would look for handouts from hikers around 2011.
+Unfortunately the goat has not been seen in several years, but the climb to the overlook on Big House Mountain is definitely worth the effort.

 Little House and Big House Mountains appear to tower out of the plains as they stand by themselves, separate from any other mountain range.
 The 950 acre House Mountain Preserve was purchased in 1989 through the efforts of the Rockbridge Area Conservation Council, the Virginia Outdoors Foundation, and many local residents, including Bill Stubbs a leader in conservation causes in the Rockbridge area for many years.
-The area is now owned by the Virginia Outdoors Foundation.
+The area is owned, and managed by the by the Virginia Outdoors Foundation.
+Volunteers contribute to the upkeep of the trails and parking area.

 The saddle between Big House and Little House Mountains was originally a homestead, and more recently a orchard and pasture.
 With camping space for multiple tents, as well as a seasonal spring just past the shelter on Big House Mountain, this is a perfect place to take an overnight backpack.

-From the parking area continue up unpaved VA643 and in 50 yards stay right uphill (private drive is left), pass the last house in 0.2 miles.
-Continue up VA643 for another 0.3 miles (please respect private property) to the closed gate and trailhead.
+From the parking area head up unpaved VA643 and staying right uphill (private drive is left).
+Continue up VA643 (please respect private property) to the closed gate and trailhead 0.7 miles from the parking area.

 From the trailhead and closed gate, start up the unblazed House Mountain Trail.
 The trail passes private property on the left for the first 0.5 miles.
-The remaining 1.1 miles to the saddle becomes steeper and more rutted.
+The remaining hike to the saddle becomes steeper and more rutted.

 Continue to the west uphill on the unblazed Big House Mountain trail and in 100 yards pass a shelter and privy on the right.
 Just past the shelter the trail will split, remain right uphill as it becomes steeper then makes a hairpin turn to the right in 0.5 miles.
-At the hairpin turn, stay straight on the blue blazed trail where it becomes narrow, steep and rocky for the short 90 yard climb to the Little House Mountain ridgeline.
+At the hairpin turn, stay straight on the blue blazed trail where it becomes narrow, steep and rocky for the short 90 yard climb to the Big House Mountain ridgeline.
 Turn left at the ridge line following the faint trail for 30 yards to passing a small campsite, then arriving at the first vista to the west.
-Continue for another 25 yards to the main panoramic view on Little House Mountain.
+Continue for another 25 yards to the main panoramic view at Goat Point Overlook on Big House Mountain.

 Return along the ridge to where the trail begins to descend, but continue to bushwack along the ridgeline for 100 yards where there is a boulder canyon.
 Just inside the boulders is Tabletop Rock.
 Return to the intersection down with the blue blazed trail and retrace your steps back to the saddle between Big House and Little House Mountains.